walter1092/NTU-Notes/README.md

 To maintain quality and organization, we've implemented the following protections:

 ### Branch Rules
-- All changes must be submitted through pull requests
+- All changes must be submitted through pull requests (make a new branch outside of main with git switch -c <branch name>)
 - At least one review is required before merging
 - Direct pushes to the main branch are not allowed
 - Changes after approval require fresh reviews